The Honorable Neil M. O'Leary

 Since his first day in office, Mayor O’Leary has stressed renewed accountability and responsibility at the government level to help forge new community partnerships and renew community trust.
 Responding to neighborhood concerns with blighted housing and vacant lots, O’Leary coalesced neighborhood groups and community leaders and launched a comprehensive anti-blight initiative with mutual tasks and responsibilities.
 The initiative has resulted in an aggressive approach to blight and litter enforcement, increased demolition of substandard housing, new data collection standards and stronger community partnerships.
 Using a similar approach to park maintenance concerns, O’Leary developed a summer youth corps that worked with Park Department staff to systematically address routine maintenance issues throughout the City’s park system.
 He also enlisted Waterbury officially in the national “Cities of Service” coalition, which uses citizen service as a serious strategy to address pressing local challenges.

 Partnership, community building and improved quality of life have also been key to O’Leary’s early success in stimulating economic development in the City.
 Balancing the budget, achieving an annual surplus and personally visiting the major rating agencies in New York and Boston, to convince them to raise the City’s bond rating to A+ have been the hallmarks of O’Leary’s financial acumen and his determination to keep the City’s financial foundation strong.
-Working with the state and federal government, he has also championed an aggressive and successful brownfield corridor redevelopment program that is reclaiming old industrial sites along the river-rail spine of the City, the site of an alternative transportation riverfront greenway presently in design.
+Working with the state and federal government, he has also championed an aggressive and successful brownfield corridor redevelopment program that is reclaiming old industrial sites along the river-rail spine of the City, the site of an alternative transportation riverfront greenway.

 Mayor O’Leary believes Waterbury has the right mixture of natural assets, strategic location, strong neighborhoods, financial stability and innovative leadership to position itself for sustainable growth.
 He is making that happen.